iamkaf/liteminer/README.md

-# Template
+# Liteminer

-A multiloader mod template for @iamkaf mods.
+A veinmining mod for Fabric and NeoForge available on CurseForge and Modrinth.